max05210238/CryptoBar/docs/guides/ASSEMBLY_GUIDE.md

    - **Do not force** - if too tight, sand the inside of the knob slightly

 3. **Secure knob (if applicable):**
-   - If knob has a set screw, tighten with Allen key
+   - If knob has a set screw, tighten with Allen key#remove this line#
-   - Position set screw over the flat side of the shaft (if D-shaft)
+   - Position set screw over the flat side of the shaft (if D-shaft)#remove this line#
+    # the knob shold be a tight fit, if too loose, apply a very tiny dot of CA glue#

 4. **Test rotation:**
    - Rotate knob smoothly